-Mr. Ernst is party to an offer letter with Symbotic LLC, dated as of September 1, 2020 (the "Ernst Offer Letter"), that sets forth the terms of Mr. Ernst's employment, including his initial base salary, a target bonus in the amount of 50% of base salary, and the severance payments and benefits described below under "-Potential Payments Upon Termination or Change of Control."
-The Ernst Offer Letter also provides for the grant of Class C Units equal to 0.25% of the current common units of Warehouse on a fully diluted basis that would vest 20% on the first anniversary of his start date and 5% per quarter thereafter commencing three months after the first anniversary of his start date.
-Any unvested portion of the award will be forfeited upon Mr. Ernst's termination of employment for any reason.
+Mr. Ernst was party to an offer letter with Symbotic LLC, dated as of September 1, 2020 (the "Ernst Offer Letter"), that sets forth the terms of Mr. Ernst's employment, including his initial base salary, a target bonus in the amount of 50% of base salary, and the severance payments and benefits described below under "-Potential Payments Upon Termination or Change of Control."
+The Ernst Offer Letter also provided for the grant of Class C Units equal to 0.25% of the current common units of Warehouse on a fully diluted basis that would vest 20% on the first anniversary of his start date and 5% per quarter thereafter commencing three months after the first anniversary of his start date, in each case subject to Mr. Ernst's continued employment through the applicable vesting date.